Recordkeeping is the practice of preserving the documents and logs needed to support tax deductions, basis, and other return positions.

 It also matters because the same record can support more than one tax issue.
 Good records can affect Itemized Deduction, business deductions, and even basis tracking.

 Recordkeeping starts before filing season and continues through the entire return process.
-When the taxpayer later decides whether to claim a Medical Expense Deduction, a vehicle deduction, or a business deduction, the supporting records make the difference between a confident entry and a guess.
+IRS guidance explains that taxpayers may choose any system that clearly shows income and expenses, and that records help identify sources of income, deductible expenses, basis, and items reported on the return.
+When the taxpayer later decides whether to claim a Medical Expense Deduction, a vehicle deduction, a Home Office Deduction, or a business deduction on Schedule C, the supporting records make the difference between a confident entry and a guess.

 A self-employed taxpayer keeps a mileage log, stores receipts for supplies, and keeps health-insurance statements.
 At filing time, those records support the deductions and calculations the taxpayer wants to claim.